Metro D.C. Synod Feeding Our Neighbors Together Grant

 • Once you have applied you will be contacted to set up payment disbursement.

-• After you’ve hosted your project, we want to hear from you.
-Provide a paragraph and photo so we can share the story of the ministry possibilities that exist when we work together.
+• We want to hear from you.
+After the awared grant has been used, plesae provide a paragraph and photo so we can share the story of the ministry possibilities that exist when we work together.

 Application